solliancenet/microsoft-mysql-developer-guide/07_Testing/07_00_Testing.md

 #### Load testing

 Load testing determines an application's performance as load increases.
-Load testing tools typically simulate users or requests, and they help companies meet their SLAs.
+Load testing tools typically simulate users or requests, and they help companies meet their user and business SLAs.
 Proper load testing requires knowledge of the load a production system normally experiences and potential Azure service limits (e.g. [Event Hub throughput by tier](https://docs.microsoft.com/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers)).

 #### Stress testing

 Stress testing determines the maximum load a system can handle before failure.
-Perform stress testing at different Azure service tiers and determine appropriate thresholds when scaling is necessary to minimize costs and provide a positive user experience.
+A proper stress testing approach would be to perform stress testing at different Azure service tiers and determine appropriate thresholds when scaling within those tiers.
+This will give administrators an idea of how to build alerts for monitoring if the application starts to approach these known limits.
+Knowing your low and high stress levels is necessary to minimize costs (by selecting the appropriate tier and scaling) and thereby provide a positive user experience.

 #### Performance testing tools